This fact sheet was updated on March 21st, 2020.

 Hemorrhagic disease is the most common infectious diseases of white-tailed deer in the eastern United States and can cause a significant number of deaths during an outbreak.
 It is considered an emerging disease in other parts of North America.

-Both wild and domestic ruminants can be infected by EHD and BT viruses but neither of these viruses are known to cause disease in humans.
+Both wild and domestic ruminants can be infected by EHD and BT viruses but neither of these viruses is known to cause disease in humans.
 BT is generally more common in domestic species and EHD is more common in wild species.

 White-tailed deer and mule deer are the primary wildlife species affected by EHD.
 It has caused severe mortality in at least one outbreak in bighorn sheep.
-Elk can become infected with this disease, but they do not seem to be as susceptible as white-tailed deer.
+Elk can become infected with this virus, but they do not seem to be as susceptible as white-tailed deer.
 Moose are not thought to be susceptible.

 While BT is a well-known disease of sheep, cattle, goats, and can infect domestic dogs, it is also occasionally associated with the deaths of pronghorn antelope.

-The EHD and BT viruses are both transmitted by direct contact through biting flies or midges from the Culicoides group.
+The EHD and BT viruses are both transmitted by direct contact through biting flies or midges from the Culicoides group, or genus.
 Female midges take up the viruses by ingesting the blood of an infected animal and then transmit the virus when they feed on a naive susceptible animal.
 Midges preferentially breed in mud; therefore, outbreaks of hemorrhagic disease usually occur when deer congregate at water sources during the driest part of late summer and early fall when seasonal midge activity is at its peak and water levels are at or near their lowest points.
 Dead or dying deer near water in later summer or early fall are a common characteristic of an HD outbreak.
 Outbreaks end when the first hard frosts kill the midges.

 Clinical signs of hemorrhagic disease can be highly variable and range from very rapid illness resulting in death within 36 hours, to a longer chronic course where animals remain ill for several weeks or months.
 Variation in clinical signs between individuals is not fully understood, but it appears that maternal antibodies, innate host resistance, the particular type of EHD and previous immunity are at play.
 White-tailed deer usually develop clinical signs about 5-10 days following infection with the EHD or BT virus, but some infected animals that have previously conferred immunity may remain asymptomatic.

-EHD and BT viruses cause disease by damaging the lining of the blood vessels, making them weak, leaky or destroying them.
+EHD and BT viruses cause disease by damaging the lining of blood vessels, making them weak, leaky or destroying them.
 Clinical signs include swelling of the face or neck, loss of appetite, lethargy, weakness, lameness, respiratory distress, high fever, and excessive salivation.
 Infected animals may develop swollen, bluish tongues.
 Others will bleed from ulcers in the mouth and may also bleed from the nose.
 Frequently, deer will go into shock and die within 8 to 36 hours of the onset of clinical signs.
 Necropsy examination of animals that die of HD will often reveal extensive hemorrhage of the internal organs, including the heart, liver, kidneys, lungs, spleen, and intestines.
 Those that survive may exhibit hoof overgrowth and have indentations or cracks in the walls of their hooves (see photos).